wmodes/pi-proximity-gallery/notes/install-notes.md

 Unfortunately, we're getting errors as we run our experiments.
 It seems that the modules I'm installing are using the node 4.x install.

 ## Reinstall node

+**Do I need to do this?
+Because this is breaking some of the existing functionality.**

     $ sudo apt-get remove npm node nodejs
     $ sudo rm `which node` `which npm`